zd-1995/Beginner-Python-Projects/README.md

 This file is a **simple calculator** program.
 - Supports basic arithmetic operations: addition, subtraction, multiplication, division, modulus, and floor division.
 - Users can input two numbers and an operator to get the result.
+- In the while loop section, you can execute a state of the calculator by commenting out one of two states.
+One section can be executed at a time.

 ### 2. `Text_analyzer.py`
 This file is a **text analysis tool**.